Ekiden: A Platform for Confidentiality-Preserving, Trustworthy, and Performant Smart Contract Execution: Implementation

 \paragraph{Smart Building Thermal Modeling} We ported an implementation of non-linear least squares, which is used to predict temperatures based on time series thermal data from smart buildings~\cite{dewson1993least}.
 We have deployed this smart contract to train a shared model across real-time data from select buildings in Berkeley, CA. These buildings sample their temperature sensors every 20 seconds, generating data used to update the predictive model. \systemname{} allows the contract to run its model while keeping the sensor data and model secret, demonstrating that our system is sufficiently responsive for highly interactive workloads in an online setting.

 \paragraph{Tokens}

 The most popular kind of Ethereum contract is the ERC20 token standard.
-At the time of writing, ERC20 tokens together comprise a \$35 billion USD market.\footnote{\url{https://coinmarketcap.com/tokens/views/all/}} Using the Ethereum port (\Cref{sec:impl:programming}), we can run existing ERC20 token contracts.
+Using the Ethereum port (\Cref{sec:impl:programming}), we can run existing ERC20 token contracts.
 We also implemented a token contract written directly in Rust, which yields moderate performance improvement (see~\Cref{sec:evaluation}).
 In either case, \systemname{} automatically provides privacy and anonymity, which the contract would not receive on the Ethereum mainnet.
-The secret state in the token is the \texttt{balances} mapping, which stores the account balance for each user.
+The secret state in the token the account balance for each user.

 \paragraph{Poker} We also implemented a poker contract, where users take turns submitting their actions to the contract, and the smart contract contains all of the game logic for shuffling and (selectively) revealing cards.
 Poker is a common benchmark application for blockchain systems and secure multi-party computation called \textit{mental poker}~\cite{bentov2017instantaneous,kumaresan2015use,kumaresan2016amortizing,andrychowicz2014secure}.
 Ekiden is significantly more robust than these prior implementations in how it handles player aborts.
 In most mental poker, if a party aborts, its secret hand cannot be reconstructed by others, so the game aborts.
 Handling faults in secure multi-party computation requires application-specific changes to the cryptographic protocol~\cite{castella2005dropout}.
 Because \systemname persists state to the blockchain after each action, and can be accessed from any enclave, secret cards can still be revealed if a player aborts.